 There is a current trend of breathable crib mattresses with cellulose, plastic, breathable cores.
 These crib mattresses claim be10% food-grade polymer plastic and 90% air.
 There are several different companies offering this type of breathable crib mattress.
 This can only mean there is nothing proprietary about this technology.

-The SafeSleep® Breathe-Through Crib Mattress is a patented design that has no core of any kind.
-Instead it is a hollow box with side openings to facilitate passive airflow.
-The top surface is the same fabric used by the manufacturers of plastic filled breathable crib mattresses.
+The SafeSleep® breathable crib mattress is a patented design that has no core of any kind.
+Instead it is a hollow box with side openings to facilitate constant, uninterrupted airflow. he top surface is the same fabric used by the manufacturers of plastic filled breathable crib mattresses.
 This fabric is a 3D mesh.

 In our comparison, we peel back the layers and find five big differences among these two types of breathable crib mattresses.